afrut/learn-docker/README.md

 - Sample to do list app is located here: https://github.com/docker/getting-started

-- Build a container called todo-app and use the Dockerfile in this directory.
+- Using the Dockerfile in this directory, build an image called todo-app using `-t` (`--tag`).
   - A Dockerfile is a list of text instructions on how to construct an image.
   - Create Dockerfile in directory containing application.
+  - Last argument is the directory (`"./sample-app"`) containing the build context.
   ```
-  docker build -t todo-app .
+  docker build -t todo-app "./sample-app"
   ```

 - Run the image